kahypar/mt-kahypar/README.md

 There are several useful options that can provide you with additional insights during and after the partitioning process:

 - `--verbose=true`: Displays detailed information on the partitioning process
-- `--show-detailed-timings=true`: Shows detailed sub timings of each phase of the algorithm at the end of partitioning
+- `--show-detailed-timings=true`: Shows detailed sub-timings of each phase of the algorithm at the end of partitioning
 - `--enable-progress-bar=true`: Shows a progress bar during the coarsening and refinement phase